vouched/vouched-android/README.md

 | [VouchedCameraHelper.Mode](#vouchedcamerahelpermode)          |  false   |
 | [VouchedCameraHelper.Options](#vouchedcamerahelperoptions)          |  false   |

-### Enhanced ID Info Extraction
+**Enhanced ID Info Extraction**
 The camera helper can increase your verification abilities by recognizing additional sources of information based on the type of ID that your user submits.
-You can enable this behavior by using  ```.withEnhanceInfoExtraction(true)``` when setting you create the camera helper.
+You can enable this behavior by using  ```.withEnhanceInfoExtraction(true)``` when you create the camera helper.

 Once enabled, the helper can help guide the ID verification modes by processing job results returned by the Vouched api service, and generating the appropriate modes that are needed to complete ID verification.

 In terms of workflow, once the front ID has been imaged and uploaded, the Vouched service identifies the type if ID that is being used, and returns as part of response a  JobResult object  that informs the SDK as to other data extraction actions that may be taken.
 These additional actions can include extractions of data from one or more barcodes or capturing an image of the back of the ID for firther analysis.

 In the current release, some coding is necessary  - in your JobResponseListener callback, you first must verify that the job has no errors or insights (user feedback that requires more actions on the user's part before leaving a mode).
 If that proves to be true, pass the camera helper the results object and determine the next mode.
 Since you know what the next mode will be, this is a great point to dispay a dialog or provide other feedback to the user as to inform them as what to expect next.

 onJobResonse changes: